Darknet market: In fiction

 In the episode "eps2.3_logic-b0mb.hc" (ep.
 5 of season 2) of the drama–thriller television series, Mr. Robot, the protagonist, Elliot, is supposed to be repairing a Tor hidden site which turns out to be a darknet market called "Midland City" styled after the Silk Road for the sale of guns, sex trafficked women, rocket launchers, drugs and hitmen for hire.

 In the 2016 movie Nerve starring Emma Roberts and Dave Franco, the dark web plays a major role.

 In Grand Theft Auto Online, players who purchase warehouses and garages for illicit cargo and stolen cars can buy/steal and sell them through trade on the "SecuroServ" syndicate website.
 After the Biker DLC, players can now purchase buildings for illegal drugs and counterfeit products manufacture, and distribute them through a darknet website called "The Open Road" where law enforcement cannot be notified of the player's trade.

-In the first arc of Lupin the Third Part 5 anime series, Arsène Lupin III steals digital currency from the "Marco Polo" darknet market.
+In the first arc of the anime series Lupin the 3rd Part V, Lupin III steals digital currency from the "Marco Polo" darknet market.